Lovesac (NASDAQ:LOVE) vs. Arhaus (NASDAQ:ARHS) Financial Survey

-Arhaus (NASDAQ:ARHS) and Lovesac (NASDAQ:LOVE) are both small-cap retail/wholesale companies, but which is the better stock?
-We will compare the two companies based on the strength of their earnings, risk, institutional ownership, profitability, dividends, analyst recommendations and valuation.
+Lovesac (NASDAQ:LOVE) and Arhaus (NASDAQ:ARHS) are both small-cap retail/wholesale companies, but which is the superior business?
+We will contrast the two businesses based on the strength of their institutional ownership, analyst recommendations, earnings, valuation, profitability, risk and dividends.

 91.2% of Lovesac shares are held by institutional investors.
 16.2% of Lovesac shares are held by company insiders.
-Strong institutional ownership is an indication that hedge funds, endowments and large money managers believe a company is poised for long-term growth.
+Strong institutional ownership is an indication that endowments, hedge funds and large money managers believe a stock is poised for long-term growth.

+This table compares Lovesac and Arhaus’ net margins, return on equity and return on assets.

-This is a breakdown of current ratings and recommmendations for Arhaus and Lovesac, as provided by MarketBeat.com.
+This is a breakdown of current ratings and price targets for Lovesac and Arhaus, as provided by MarketBeat.com.

 |Sell Ratings